Human Sacrifices At ‘German Stonehenge’? Dismembered Remains Of 10 Women And Children Found At Pömmelte Site

 Similar artifacts were found inside the now empty post holes, and one of the concentric pits was discovered filled with ash.
 According to Live Science, the ash was dated to the same period as the broken artifacts and likely comes from the missing wooden posts, which seem to have been burnt in some sort of ceremonial decommissioning.

-Study co-author André Spatzier, who led the digging expedition at the Pömmelte site, told the media outlet that the “German Stonehenge” probably met with a ritualistic end.
+Study co-author André Spatzier, who led the digging expedition at the Pömmelte site, told the media outlet that “German Stonehenge” probably met with a ritualistic end.

 “It looks like at the end of the main occupation, around [2050 BCE], they extracted the posts, put offerings into the postholes and probably burned all the wood and back-shoveled it into the ditch.
 So, they closed all the features.
 It was still visible above ground, but only as a shovel depression.”